Start With These 5 Steps To Crush Your Health Goals

 R = Realistic.
 Do you have barriers in your life that you need to address before proceeding with your plan?

-SMART example: I really need a new pair of supportive shoes and will buy a pair before next Monday.
+SMART example: I really need a new pair of supportive shoes and will buy a pair over the weekend, before next Monday.

 Not SMART: Darn, it is Monday and I realize I don't have good supportive shoes.
 I will have to delay my start date.